saucelabs/sauce-docs/docs/dev/cli/sauce-connect-5/run.md

 **Description**: Defines an upstream proxy [protocol://]host:port where you want to route your test session traffic.
 For example, the traffic from a Firefox desktop test.<br/>
 The supported protocols are: http, https, socks, socks5.
 No protocol specified will be treated as HTTP proxy.
 The basic authentication username and password can be specified in the host string e.g. user:pass@host:port.
-Alternatively, you can use the -a, --auth flag to specify the credentials.
+Alternatively, you can use the -a, --auth flag to specify the credentials.<br/>
 **Default**: n/a<br/>
 **Environment variable**: `SAUCE_PROXY`<br/>
 **Shorthand**: `-x`